reduxjs/redux/docs/style-guide/style-guide.md

 ### Avoid Dispatching Many Actions Sequentially

 **Avoid dispatching many actions in a row to accomplish a larger conceptual "transaction"**.
-This is legal, but will usually result in multiple relatively expensive UI update, and some of the intermediate states could be potentially invalid by other parts of the application logic.
+This is legal, but will usually result in multiple relatively expensive UI updates, and some of the intermediate states could be potentially invalid by other parts of the application logic.
 Prefer dispatching a single "event"-type action that results in all of the appropriate state updates at once, or consider use of action batching addons to dispatch multiple actions with only a single UI update at the end.

 <details>
 <summary>